 4. Call the plumber

-It is good to do it yourself by universal replacement kits, but if you cannot handle the problem better, it would be better to call a plumber.
+It is good to do it yourself with universal replacement kits, but if you cannot handle the problem better, it would be better to call a plumber.
 As the plumber is a professional person, they can quickly identify the problem and take the necessary steps.
 They also have every required tool.

 5. Air pockets in the plumbing